Manojsv4/Text_Encryptor/README.md

 6/.Kindly enter only numbers in place of options input

-7/.If you like the algorithm or any more bright ideas text me on code_machine_1434@protonmail.com or chidha1434@gmail.com
+7/.If you like the algorithm or any more bright ideas text me on svmanojpadmesh@gmail.com

 8/.The encrypted file is created in the same location of the parent file